sohith18/Health-Care/client/README.md

 ## Environment variables

-Add a MONGO_URL to your .env file
+Add a MONGO_URL to your .env file in the server side